 This observer believes that Turner Sports will select a young presenter, likely under the age of 35, with significant on-camera experience with major international soccer as a studio host, news presenter, interviewer, and correspondent.
 Turner Sports can choose from many candidates, both male and female, many of whom are already based in the U.S.

-One very strong candidate for this studio host position was hired by Turner Broadcasting less than a year ago to anchor World Sport on CNN International and CNN Airport Network.
+One very strong candidate for this studio host position was hired by Turner Broadcasting less than two years ago to anchor World Sport on CNN International and CNN Airport Network.

 Riley also posted a video clip of her ALS Ice Bucket Challenge in 2014 on YouTube.
 This video clip should give the reader an idea of Riley’s personality.

 If Turner Sports were to follow the recent trend of major U.S. sports media outlets hiring young female studio hosts with significant experience covering major international soccer (examples include Rebecca Lowe at NBC Sports, Kate Abdo at FOX Sports, and Kay Murray at beIN SPORTS) then Riley is obviously the odds-on favorite for the role of studio host for UEFA Champions League and UEFA Europa League coverage for Turner Sports, as Riley is already employed by Turner Broadcasting.

 This observer puts the probability of Riley being offered the studio host role by Turner Sports for UEFA Champions League coverage at 80%.